Bill-Windsor/clicky-game/README.md

 # clicky-game
 Dynamic REACT app: image clicking game

-This is a memory game and a clicking game using REACT.js.
+This is a memory game and a clicking game based on REACT.js.

 To play the game, click on the images without repeating any.
 The player will have four rounds to play the game.
 On the 5th round, the player will have to restart the game.